vaskoGut/Learning/README.md

        You need specific folder for your components ( it can be also seperate folder for your common components ), for hooks, constants.
        It's good to have proper structure - it's easier to find what you need, it's easier to make onboarding for new team members.
        It's god to use absoolute imports.

+  26. ###  react-test-how-work
+          1. YOu can use e2e tests ( when you test your whole applications ( all components connected 1 to another) on real scenarious, data ).
+You can also make unit tests ( when you testing behaviour of each component)
+          2. We use react-test-library.
+You operate on real DOM, while using this library.
+You can  find element by role or by data-testid.
+It can be also simulated events with help of that library.

+  27. ###  react-dev-tools
+      React dev tools is extension, it can be installed for any browser.
+As rule we use it if we have some problem with performance ( for example component is rendered too many times ).

   ________________________________________________________________________________________________________________________________